University Courses

 University of Bergen (UiB)

-• Lead this course offered at the Medical School for doctors, medical researchers, medical students, and healthcare practitioners.
+• Lead this intensive course offered at the Medical School for doctors, medical researchers, medical students, and healthcare practitioners.

 • Lead this course based at the Physics & Technology Department.
 It is a requirement for Civil Engineering degrees in energy, aquaculture, marine technology, information technology and economics, data science, and medical technology.